jdeboer/gcalendar/README.md

-Google Calendar API client for R.
+#Google Calendar API client for R
 R6 classes for Google Calendar resources and collections.

 This package is in early development (incomplete and has bugs) but is open for alpha testing.
 Refer to the MIT-licence file before downloading, installing or using.

+##Installation
-install the latest version using the devtools package as follows:
+Install the latest version using the devtools package as follows:
 ```r
 install.packages("devtools") # In case you haven't installed devtools already
 devtools::install_github("jdeboer/gcalendar")
 ```

-Example use:
+##Example use
 ```r
 # Load package into workspace
 library(gcalendar)